Saturday, June 23, 2012

 1989: Simply Red reached #1 on the Adult Contemporary chart with their remake of the great Harold Melvin & the Blue Notes song "If You Don't Know Me By Now".

-1990: Perry Bamonte was the newest member of the Cure, replacing Roger O'Donnell.
+1990: Perry Bamonte was the newest member of the Cure, replacing Roger O'Donnell on keyboards.

 1992: Donny Osmond began a year-long run by appearing in the musical Joseph and the Amazing Technicolor Dreamcoat in Toronto, Ontario, Canada.